 Increase the heat and brown the oxtails, turning them to brown on all sides.
 While the oxtails are browning, chop the onion.
 Remove the oxtails when they have browned.
 If necessary drain excess fat.
 Reduce heat to low.
 Add the chopped onions to about 2 tablespoons of fat and stir them until they are translucent.
 Return the crisp bacon and the oxtails to the pot.
 Increase the heat and add the water and broth, the salt and pepper.

 Remove the paper from the garlic toes and cut them in half.
 Put them with the bay leaves and cloves in a spice bag or tied in a piece of cheesecloth and drop it in the pot.
 Bring to boiling, reduce the heat, cover and let simmer for 3 to 5 hours, stirring occasionally and checking to make certain that there is plenty of liquid covering the oxtails.
 Add more water if necessary.
 The meat should come easily off the bones.
 If it does not, let it simmer a bit longer.

 When the oxtails have cooked long enough, turn off the heat and use tongs or a slotted spoon to remove them from the liquid.
 Remove and discard the spice bag.
 Let the oxtails and broth cool.
 After it has cooled, chill it in the refrigerator.
-Skim the fat off the broth.
+Skim most of the fat off the broth.
 If all is going well, you will notice that that cold broth resembles a soft gelatin.